Welcome to today's edition of the Rush 24-7 podcast.

 What's most fascinating is the way the adults are dealing with it.

-And by adults I mean the faculty and the administration.
+And by adults, I mean the faculty and the administration.

 You'll see as all this unfolds before your very eyes and ears today.

-Amid the coal fields of eastern Kentucky, a small clinic that's part of the big sandy health care network furnishes daily proof Of this state's full embrace of the Affordable Care Act.
+Amid the coal fields of eastern Kentucky, a small clinic that's part of the big sandy healthcare network furnishes daily proof of this state's full embrace of the Affordable Care Act.

 It was here that Mindy Fleming handed a wad of tissues to Tiffany Coleman when she arrived, sleepless and frantic, with no health insurance and a daughter suffering a 103-degree fever and mysterious pain.

-It'll be all right, Fleming assured her, and it was.
+It'll be all right, Fleming assured her.

 The second Republican elected to the office in 48 years, he wrapped his campaign around a pledge to dismantle Connect, the state's response to the federal health care law.